Home > Specialized Use Cases > Password Protect Apps on Mac: Lock iMessage and Others

 From now on, nothing will pop up when you receive messages.
 You can easily get notifications back at any time if you want to.

-How do I sign out of iMessage on Mac when I no longer using it?
+How to sign out of iMessage on Mac when you no longer use it

 If you enabled Messages in iCloud on both your Mac and other devices like your iPhone, then the messages you send or receive on your iPhone will also be synced with your Mac.
 When you lend your Mac to other users and do not lock the Messages app, they can easily access it and invade your privacy.
 In this case, you can sign out of your iMessages account on Mac.